binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

   * Take your pick of:
     1. [https://downloads.skullsecurity.org/passwords/](https://downloads.skullsecurity.org/passwords/)
     2. [http://download.g0tmi1k.com/wordlists/large/](http://download.g0tmi1k.com/wordlists/large/)
-3. Decompress any that need it.
+3. Decompress any that need it

 There are many other good lists out there.
 Also if you:
 `locate wordlists`